 Agent: Saints, Thomas, agree on 5-year, $100M contract

-NEW ORLEANS (AP) — The New Orleans Saints and leading receiver Michael Thomas have agreed on a new five-year, $100 million contract, his agent said Wednesday.
+NEW ORLEANS (AP) — The New Orleans Saints and leading receiver Michael Thomas have agreed to a new five-year, $100 million contract, his agent said Wednesday.

 Andrew Kessler of the agency Athletes First, who joined colleague David Mulugheta in negotiating the deal with the Saints, said the contract pays Thomas about $61 million in guaranteed salary and bonuses.